 You do not have to create or buy a mock test that is as long as UPCAT, but you just have to give yourself that challenge of having to answer a test while being timed.
 Plus, expect that you will be faced with tons of tough and challenging questions; having mock tests that also have difficult problems/questions will train your brain to think and solve faster.

 Do not use only one mock test repeatedly!
-Buy several UPCAT reviewers and tests so that you are training your brain to master the concepts and strategies, not memorize it.
+Buy several UPCAT reviewers and tests so that you are training your brain to master the concepts and strategies, not memorize them.
 This brings us to our next tip.

 5. Master it, do not memorize it!

 Now, this is what separates an effective and intelligent student from a memorious student.
-According to the Oxford dictionary, memorious is someone who has a good memory.
+According to the Oxford dictionary, a memorious is someone who has a good memory.
 But good memory won’t get you far unless you know how to internalize the concepts and strategies that come along with it.
 Just because you memorize all the formulas, it does not mean you understand them and know how to use them.

-In UPCAT, there will be a lot of questions that will not make sense to you unless you understand the concept, formula or strategy well.
+In UPCAT, there will be a lot of questions that will not make sense to you unless you understand the concept, formula, or strategy well.
 The best way to test yourself if you’ve understood the concept well is by regularly having mental training.
 Find some exercises and drills you can do for those subjects with concepts you think you have a hard time on.
-Memorize the formula but master and understand its concept, its nature and the reason behind why it was created.
+Memorize the formula but master and understand its concept, its nature, and the reason behind why it was created.

 6. If you have to guess, make it an educated one, not a random one

 Sometimes, no matter how much you’ve prepared or how many times you’ve timed yourself in taking a test, there will still be a chance that you might not have enough time to go through each question thoroughly in the test.
 Expect the unexpected.
-But just because you realized you can’t thoroughly think of the answer to the questions that are left that does not mean you should just “shotgun” the exam.
+But just because you realized you can’t thoroughly think of the answer to the questions that are left does not mean you should just “shotgun” the exam.
 The shotgun is a term used when taking an exam and you create random guesses/answers.
 Most likely, this will just end up negatively for you, if you do so.

 UPCAT has the penalty of right minus ¼ wrong.
 Random guesses just make your chances of getting penalized even higher.
 But how does one make an educated guess?
-For example, if there are five choices and you don’t have enough time to compute for the right answer, exclude the wrong answers you can easily identify from the list.
+For example, if there are five choices and you don’t have enough time to compute the right answer, exclude the wrong answers you can easily identify from the list.
 This increases the chance or the probability of getting the correct answer.

-7. Stay cool, calm and collected
+7. Stay cool, calm, and collected

 Knowing how to work under pressure does not immediately assure you that you can stay calm during the exam.
 Sometimes, it’s the thoughts that aren’t about the questions in the exam that bother a test-taker’s mind.
 For many, this exam is a make-it or break-it in life.
 Or some think that if they fail the exam, this means they aren’t smart.
 Having this as your mindset before and/or during the exam will create problems for you.
-Entertaining such thoughts may result in unfocused brain or insufficient concentration.
-All college admission tests are not about testing how smart you are, it tests if you are preparedness and readiness to go to college.
+Entertaining such thoughts may result in an unfocused brain or insufficient concentration.
+All college admission tests are not about testing how smart you are, it tests if you are prepared and ready to go to college.

 These are the actions you need to start working on if you wish to pass UPCAT.
 However, there are other common questions still asked.
 See if one of yours is here.